Best 10 Kanban Project Management Software Tools – Tested & Compared by a Project Manager with 10 Years of Experience

 Asana is popular project management software used extensively by some large enterprises, as well as midsize businesses.

-Asana offers a feature-rich project management platform designed for larger teams and more intricate projects, so it may be considered “overkill” for small teams managing basic projects.
+Asana offers a feature-rich project management platform designed for larger teams and more intricate projects.
+Its relatively user-friendly interface is clean-looking and quite easy for new users to adopt, with drag-and-drop capabilities.

 A look at Asana’s flexible Kanban board view, combining task cards with customizable sections and progress tracking